our friendly farm animals

 The Care and Keeping of Healthy Livestock

-The proper care of our animals is a top priority for us and we have several staff members with extensive livestock and animal care training, in addition to a veterinarian that is on call for us 24/7, involved with the daily chores and feeding of our animals.
+The proper care of our animals is a top priority for us!
+We have several staff members with extensive livestock and animal care training.
+We also have a veterinarian that is on call for us 24/7.
 Each of our pastures have protected turn in areas where our livestock can enter and leave at will without restriction and without any limitation on how long they wish to be inside.
 These are bedded and cleaned on a regular basis.
 Each pasture also has heated water troughs that prevent their water from freezing even on the coldest of nights.
 Our animals are fed twice per day, morning and late afternoon and feed are provided to them both inside and outside based upon the type of weather we are having.

 Providing the Right Habitat